Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Theory

-where $\Gamma_{b}(\boldsymbol{k})$ is the electronic linewidth (here, due to electron-phonon interaction) and $\bar{f}_{b}(\boldsymbol{k})$ the Fermi--Dirac occupation number.
-We can now make a few key remarks.
-First, the correction $\Delta \sigma$ is positive (note that $\bar{f}_{b}(\boldsymbol{k})$ is a monotonic function of $\epsilon_{b}(\boldsymbol{k})$ ), and therefore the WTE will always adjust the semiclassical prediction of conductivity to higher values.
-Second, the expression of the electrical conductivity better illustrates the role of the off-diagonal components of the Wigner distribution function.
-Whenever the energy difference between an electron and a hole is comparable to their linewidth, the two carriers interact.
-The strength of such interaction is determined by the velocity matrix element $v_{bb'}(\boldsymbol{k})$, i.e. the matrix element for optical transitions.
-As a result, the system allows an additional transport mechanism, known as Zener tunneling, in which electrons propagate by tunneling through the band gap.
+We can now understand the effects of the off-diagonal corrections.
+First, the correction $\Delta \sigma$ is positive (note that $\bar{f}_{bs}(\boldsymbol{k})$ is a monotonic function of $\epsilon_{bs}(\boldsymbol{k})$ ), and therefore the aiWTE will always adjust the semiclassical prediction of conductivity to higher values.
+Second, the correction depends on a few quantities: the energy difference between electrons and holes, their linewidths, and velocity.
+One scenario where this correction is relevant, for example, is whenever the energy difference between an electron and a hole is comparable to their linewidth, so that the two carriers interact.
+The strength of such interaction is determined by the velocity matrix element $v_{bb'ss'}(\boldsymbol{k})$, i.e. the matrix element for the optical transition.
+In addition, a strong dipole coupling can also occur between states that are far from the conduction or valence band edge, as discussed below.
+Whenever this off-diagonal correction is large, the system allows for an additional transport mechanism, known as Zener tunneling, in which electrons propagate by tunneling across the band gap.
+In contrast, we stress that Zener tunneling, or similar spontaneous vertical electronic transitions, are entirely omitted in the aiBTE formalism, since the aiBTE doesn't include off-diagonal contributions from the velocity operator.